 But if you really want numbers, let’s put together an average based on the level you may want to attain:

 – Beginning Level: 15-20 minutes a day

 – Advanced Level: 1-4 hours a day

 This, of course, isn’t to say that you can’t get to an advanced level or an intermediate level studying only 15 minutes a day.
 If you’re really using that time wisely, you may surprise yourself with how far you get.
-At the same time however, it will take you several more years to reach that advanced level at only 15-20 minutes a day than it would if you’re study 1+ hour a day.
+At the same time, however, it will take you several more years to reach that advanced level at only 15-20 minutes a day than it would if you’re studying 1+ hour a day.